objcio/articles/2014-07-08-sandbox-scripting.md

 	NSURL *directoryURL = [[NSFileManager defaultManager] URLForDirectory:NSApplicationScriptsDirectory inDomain:NSUserDomainMask appropriateForURL:nil create:YES error:&error];
 	[[NSWorkspace sharedWorkspace] openURL:directoryURL];

 That's a great solution for scripts written by a user.
-They can open that folder using a control in your app and edit their scripts in any way they see fit.
+The user can then open that folder using a control in your app and edit scripts in any way seen fit.

 But sometimes you'll want to help the end user install scripts that you've written.
-Chances are you're a better programmer than your average customer and you know how to write code that makes your app work better with their other apps.
+Chances are, you're a better programmer than your average customer, and you know how to write code that makes your app work better with your customer's other apps.
 The natural place to put your own scripts is in the application bundle, but how do you get scripts into the user's scripts folder?

 The solution here is to get permission to write into that folder.
-In Xcode, you need to update your app's Capabilities under App Sandbox > File Access to "User Selected File to Read/Write".
-Again, user intent is the guiding factor here, since they're giving you permission to add scripts to their folder:
+In Xcode, you need to update your app's Capabilities to "User Selected File to Read/Write," under App Sandbox > File Access.
+Again, user intent is the guiding factor here, since you're being given permission to add scripts to the folder:

 	NSError *error;
 	NSURL *directoryURL = [[NSFileManager defaultManager] URLForDirectory:NSApplicationScriptsDirectory inDomain:NSUserDomainMask appropriateForURL:nil create:YES error:&error];